MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/mtr-home-refresh.md

 #### Give Feedback

-Give Feedback is enabled on all Teams Rooms devices by default, but it is controllable by the Teams feedback policies outlined here: [Manage Feedback Policies](/microsoftteams/manage-feedback-policies-in-teams)
+Give Feedback is enabled on all Teams Rooms devices by default, Users can fill out Give feedback to send any comments or suggestions about Teams Rooms to Microsoft.
+We will use this feedback to improve the Teams experience.
+Data sent through Give feedback is considered as Support Data under your Microsoft 365 or Office 365 agreement, including information that would otherwise be considered Customer Data or Personal Data.
+This functionality is controllable by the Teams feedback policies outlined here: [Manage Feedback Policies](/microsoftteams/manage-feedback-policies-in-teams)

 ## QR Codes for Meeting Join